The NPS@ Web server

 This will be a contribution and an encouragement in developing this server.

-The CPU time can't be above 1 hour for a job.
-For bigger job, you can contact us.
+The CPU time can't exceed 30 minutes for one computation.
+For longer job, you can contact us.